-While the seller pays the agent’s commission, the added commission for the buyer’s agent is usually wrapped into the price of the home.
-So, in a way, the buyer pays that commission as well.
+While the seller pays the agents’ commissions, the added commission for the buyer’s agent is usually wrapped into the price of the home.

 Are Agents Incentivized to Get You the Best Price?

 Agents get commissions as an incentive to see a job through to completion.
-In general, real estate agents get their commission only when a transaction settles unless their listing agreement states otherwise.
+Real estate agents get their commission only when a transaction settles unless their listing agreement states otherwise.
 This leaves all agents with the same motivation – get the home sold or don’t get paid.
 As a result of this commission structure, the agents who receive the highest pay are the ones who either sell the most expensive homes or sell a larger quantity of homes.

 Let’s take the hypothetical example of a traditional listing agent on a $400,000 home.
 A 6% commission with a conventional split means the listing and buyer’s agent each receive $12,000.
 If the listing agent manages to sell your home over list price for $410,000, they will make an extra $300.
 This additional income might make a difference for some agents, the bulk of the money an agent will make comes from listing the house in the first place.